HTTP-RPC/Kilo/README.md

 Both invocation methods take a result handler as the final argument.
 The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

-Both invocation methods return an instance of `NSURLSessionDataTask` representing the invocation request.
+Both methods return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 Although requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.

 Request security is provided by the the underlying URL session.
 See the `NSURLSession` documentation for more information.

 ### Examples
-The following code snippet demonstrates how `WSWebRPCService` can be used to invoke the methods of the hypothetical math service.
-It creates an instance of the `WSWebRPCService` class using a default URL session backed by a delegate queue supporting ten concurrent operations.
-The code then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b" and producing a result of 6.
-Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments and producing a result of 10:
+The following code snippet demonstrates how `WSWebServiceProxy` can be used to invoke the methods of the hypothetical math service.
+It first creates an instance of the `WSWebServiceProxy` class backed by a default URL session and a delegate queue supporting ten concurrent operations.
+It then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b".
+Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments:

     // Configure session
     let configuration = NSURLSessionConfiguration.defaultSessionConfiguration()